Posted by By Brian Willoughby, PhD & Aubrie Patterson | Help for Me

 guy walking train tracks porn triggers

-Identifying emotional triggers
+Identifying and overcoming emotional triggers

 Emotional triggers may be the most common type of trigger out there when it comes to porn.
 Emotional triggers happen when we feel strong emotions that lead to thoughts about porn.
-The two most common emotional triggers for porn are anger and sadness.
-For many people who struggle with porn, the first thought of viewing porn can be triggered by strong feelings of frustration and anger, or feelings of being gloomy or down.

 Emotional triggers connected to sadness are often the most common type of emotional trigger out there.
 No one wants to feel sad, lonely, or depressed.
 We naturally want to find things that can distract us from feelings of sadness.
-While there are a variety of things we could turn to (like exercise, friends, or even a good book), for some these feelings of sadness trigger thoughts of porn.

 porn triggers porn and shame